credativ/plutono/docs/sources/panels/inspect-panel.md

 1. Open the panel inspector and then click the **Query** tab or in the panel menu click **Inspect > Query**.
 1. Click **Refresh**.

-Grafana sends a query to the server to collect information and then displays the result.
+Plutono sends a query to the server to collect information and then displays the result.
 You can now drill down on specific portions of the query, expand or collapse all of it, or copy the data to the clipboard to use in other applications.